awsdocs/aws-freertos-docs/doc_source/userguide/integrate-ota-agent.md

 The over\-the\-air \(OTA\) agent is designed to simplify the amount of code you must write to add OTA update functionality to your product\.
 That integration burden consists primarily of initialization of the OTA agent and, optionally, creating a custom callback function for responding to the OTA completion event messages\.

 **Note**
 Although the integration of the OTA update feature into your application is rather simple, the OTA update system requires an understanding of more than just device code integration\.
-To familiarize yourself with how to configure your AWS account with AWS IoT things, credentials, code\-signing certificates, provisioning devices, and OTA update jobs, see [Amazon FreeRTOS Prerequisites](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-prereqs.html)\.
+To familiarize yourself with how to configure your AWS account with AWS IoT things, credentials, code\-signing certificates, provisioning devices, and OTA update jobs, see [FreeRTOS Prerequisites](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-prereqs.html)\.

 ## Connection Management<a name="ota-agent-http-mqtt"></a>